aws-samples/amazon-sagemaker-gluonts-entrypoint/README.md

 - a single generic train script that supports multiple built-in algorithms in GluonTS.

-- demonstrate how to write notebooks and entrypoint scripts in modular style.
+- Guide modular style implementation in notebooks and entrypoint scripts.

-- the train script passes through hyperparameters it receives as command line arguments, directly to the specified GluonTS estimator.
+- The train script passes through hyperparameters, it receives as command line arguments, directly to the specified GluonTS estimator.

   * The entrypoint train script does not need to explicitly declare all those